Sea-Watch 3: Confiscation, summer 2019

 On the night of 29 June the captain surprised the security forces with a mooring manoeuvre in the port of Lampedusa.
 A state patrol boat tried to prevent this and was pushed against the pier.
 A Sea-Watch spokesman justified the action with: “It was the last desperate attempt to ensure the safety of the people.”
 However, a political solution for the migrants had already been agreed at that time: Several EU states, including Germany, had offered to take in those seeking protection.
 Italy's Interior Minister Salvini, however, demanded appropriate guarantees, without which the ship would not have been allowed to land.
 A few hours after the mooring manoeuvre, the rescued migrants were allowed to go ashore.
 The arrested captain faced a fine of up to 50,000 euros for violating the port and water closures and between three and ten years in prison for resisting and using violence against a warship.
 The Interior Minister announced that if she was not convicted, she would be deported for endangering national security.

 The house arrest was lifted on July 2 by an investigating judge in Agrigento.
 According to the MDR court ruling of the regional court, the judge ruled that the obligation to rescue at sea according to international maritime law should be assessed more strongly than the legal regulations in Italy that were changed by Interior Minister Salvini.
 The captain acted “in the fulfillment of a duty”.
 The extent of the collision with a boat of the Guardia di Finanza moored on the quay wall was exaggerated.
 Rackete was relieved.
 After the judge was verbally attacked by the media and Salvini, the Italian judges' association ANM accused Salvini of nurturing a climate of hatred and aversion.
 The UN human rights experts of the UN Human Rights Council condemned the criminalization of sea rescue and the intimidation of the independent Italian judiciary by the media and Salvini on July 18.
 The judicial decision aligned with the established international legal norms on sea rescue.
 On 25 September 2019, the Agrigento public prosecutor's office reimposed the seizure of the ship in order to preserve evidence.
 The ship was not allowed to sail because it would have violated the security decrees issued by Salvini.
 In mid-December, a court in Palermo released the Sea Watch 3 so that it could leave the port of Licata at the end of 2019 and resume sea rescue operations.

+In February 2026 a court in Palermo sentenced the state of Italy to reimburse all costs incurred by the NGO in connection with the seizure of Sea Watch 3.
+According to the verdict, port fees, fuel cost and legal fees amount to some 76,000 Euro.